-- · internal procedures have been implemented for the identification of material GHG emission sources and for the identification of common methodologies to calculate GHG emissions at the bottom-up level.
-Methodologies are broadly inspired by WBCSD GHG Protocol, IPIECA O&G Guidance and API Compendium; - centralized tools have been implemented to ensure a proper calculation of GHG Emissions at the bottom-up level.
-Information tools are managed by centralized units and verified by third parties to ensure that the emissions are estimated with the same approach throughout the subsidiaries, minimizing the risk of error; - specific procedures for data collection are applied, consistently with the organizational structure of the Company, clearly identifying roles and responsicounting and Reporting Standard and the IPIECA standard, Scope 3 indirect GHG emissions are classified according to the categories listed in the table at page 68.
-For the Oil & Gas sector, the most relevant category is that related to the use of the products sold (cat.11).
-For this category, emissions are estimated according to the sion factors for a standard barrel of oil.
+- internal procedures have been implemented for the identification of material GHG emission sources and for the identification of common methodologies to calculate GHG emissions at the bottom-up level.
+Methodologies are broadly inspired by WBCSD GHG Protocol, IPIECA 0&G Guidance and API Compendium; - centralized tools have been implemented to ensure a proper calculation of GHG Emissions at the bottom-up level.
+Information tools are managed by centralized units and verified by third parties to ensure that the emissions are estimated with the same approach throughout the subsidiaries, minimizing the risk of error; - specific procedures for data collection are applied, consistently with the organizational structure of the Company, clearly identifying roles and responsi-

-41) For 2022 equal to 3 MtCO2eq. from NCS
+41) For 2022 equal to 3 MtCO2eq. from NCS.